 The next one is definitely not my best mantel ever…..

 But I do still dig the layered mirrors.
-And aren’t those cupcake candle sticks cute.
-This was their first showing.
+And aren’t those cupcake candle sticks cute?
+This was their first version.
 They got glammed up later unit proper plaster cupcake candle holders.
 Long gone now.
 Ah memories.

-My pallet wood mantel which underwent many changes and reappeared several times.
-The first version was my favorite though.
+My pallet wood mantel underwent many changes and reappeared several times.
+This summer mantel version was my favorite though.
 You can see all the variations of this pallet wood mantel in this post.
 What is your favorite version?

-This was the mantel where I tried to make it a bit more masculine, a bit more my Love’s style.
+This was the one where I tried to create a bit more masculine mantel theme.
 A bit less flowery and feminine.
 I think I did quite good.

-Which in turn let to a white January mantel (are you picking up a theme here….. )….
+Which in turn led to a white January mantel (are you picking up a theme here…

 And then April and May were Mantel transformation months.
 Four different mantels from the same basic design: